narmi5/Dreamdeck---Arduino-UNO-Q-mini-AI-cyberdeck/README.md

 3. In the board connection settings, set the board as "ESP32 Wrover Module"
 4. Download the following libraries from the library manager: ArduinoWebsockets by Gil Maimon, TFT_eSPI by Bodmer, XPT2046_Touchscreen by Paul Stoffregen
 5. On your PC, head to Documents/Arduino/libraries/TFT_eSPI and replace User_Setup and User_Setup_Select with the provided files
-6. Upload the sketch to the ESP32 CYD
+6. Upload the cyberdeck_display sketch to the ESP32 CYD

 # Wiring